arevindh/pihole-speedtest/README.md

 ### With Docker

-Simply change the image you're using to our modded one:
+Simply change the image you're using to our modded one and proceed as usual.

-    ghcr.io/ipitio/pihole-speedtest:latest

-#### Compose

-Choose one of the following options:

-* Change the `image: ...` line to point to our image,
-* Replace it with the following and rebuild without cache, or
+    ghcr.io/arevindh/pihole-speedtest:latest

-* Run the Mod Script manually inside every new container.
+If you're using Compose, you may also run the Mod Script inside every new container yourself.
+For example, by replacing the `image` line with the following and rebuilding without cache.

-The last option is not recommended.

     build:
         dockerfile_inline: |